Changissnz/selfinterest/README.md

 weaker physical strength and household occupation gives credibility to some of their stereotypes.
 Women are not the upfront representative to causes, and instead resort to whispering narratives in others' ears for their own socio-economically driven conspiracies.
-The archetypal female murderess uses poison instead of guns and knives.
+The archetypal murderess uses poison instead of guns and knives.
 Historically, there are more prostitutes that are female than male.
-A misogynist does not believe in the love of feminine nature, due to the structured causality chains that help to orchestrate the occurrence of man meeting woman, for the possibility to continue on as lovers.
+A misogynist does not believe in the love from feminine nature, due to their incredulity at the structured causality chains that help to orchestrate the occurrence of man meeting woman, for the possibility to continue on as lovers.
 And these causality chains very much rest on merits revolving around socio-economic status, not too different from political pragmatics.